EXPLAINER-Tough EU tech rules: here's the what, why and what comes next | Technology

 They will also be required to inform regulators of planned takeovers, a move aimed at preventing so-called killer acquisitions, or buying smaller rivals to kill them off.
 Rule breakers face fines as high as 10% of their annual global turnover, while repeat offenders can be broken up as a last resort.

-The DSA also targets very large online platforms, defined as companies with more than 45 million users in Europe, according to an EU document seen by Reuters.
+The DSA also targets very large online platforms, defined as companies with more than 45 million users in Europe.
 The tech giants are required to do more to tackle illegal content such as hate speech and child sexual abuse material, misuse of their platforms that impinges on fundamental rights, and intentional manipulation of platforms, such as using bots to influence elections and public health.

 The companies will be required to publish details of their online advertisers and show the parameters used by their algorithms to suggest and rank information.
 Independent auditors will monitor compliance, while EU countries will enforce the rules.
 WHY THE TOUGH EU LINE AGAINST TECH GIANTS NOW?